 There is no assurance that the Company will earn profits in the future, or that profitability will be sustained.
-There is no assurance that future revenues will be sufficient to generate the funds required to continue the Company's business development and marketing activities.
+There is no assurance that future revenues will be sufficient to generate the funds required to continue the Company's operations.
 If the Company does not have sufficient capital to fund its operations, it may be required to reduce its operations accordingly.